Adult Treatment, Braces, Orthodontics, Uncategorized

 How Frequently Should I Change My Elastics?

-If you don’t change your elastics and continue using the loose bands, while it may feel more comfortable, it could hinder the progress of your treatment.
+Elastic bands lose their elasticity over time as they get stretched out and can no longer apply the appropriate force to shift your teeth.
+If you don’t change your elastics and continue using loose bands, while it may feel more comfortable, it could hinder the progress of your treatment.

 Do you Sleep with Elastics for Braces?